selfishprimate/gerillass-docs/content/docs/latest/stretched-link.md

 # Stretched Link

 {{< featured type="Mixin" name="stretched-link" >}}
+Suppose you have a containing element and a link inside of it.
+You want entire surface of this containing block to be clickable with this link.
+How can you do that?

-The **gls-stretched-link()** helps you to spread clickability of a link to the entire area of its containing block.
-To achieve that the containing block must have `position: relative;` style rule and the mixin must be apply to the anchor element.
+This Sass mixin helps you to achieve that.
+It spreads the clickability of a link to the entire area of its containing block.
+Note that the containing block must have `position: relative;` style rule and the mixin must be apply to the anchor element.

 **Note:** You can apply this mixin to an HTML `<label>` element as well!
 {{< /featured >}}